 So for more flexibility, we decided to leave our car in the village of Saint-Nic, which is located on the Camaret-Quimper bus line.
 That way, in case of bad weather or acute laziness, we could always take the bus back to the car.
 It must be said that the complete loop is something like 175kms long and that we were not sure to finish it.

 You will see it in the rest of the article, but for this hike we decided to leave with our tent and go to the different campsites of the peninsula.
 If you want to do it with your tent you will find information about the different campsites where we stopped in the article.
 If the campsite is not especially your hobby it is quite possible to do the hike sleeping in a good bed every evening.
-On Hotelscombined you’ll find several hotels and guesthouses in the area.
+On Hotelscombined or on Booking you’ll find several hotels and guesthouses in the area.
 We advise you to also have a look at Vrbo, there are more than 300 housing options on the peninsula.!
 If you prefer to find your way around on a map we let you take a look below.
 You can adjust the filters according to your budget and your desires and then see the available accommodations (hotels and apartment rentals).

 Day 1: Saint-Nic to Crozon